-The purpose of this essay has been to bring up to date some of the developments in my own and other jurisdictions since the Bangalore Principles were declared in 1988 and reaffirmed in Harare in 1989.
-Since that time, in a number of practical instances, the court of which I am a member has had the occasion to consider international human rights norms, as stated in international conventions.
+The purpose of this essay has been to bring up to date one of the developments in my own and other jurisdictions Since the Bangalore Principles were declared in 1988 and restated in Harare in 1989 and reaffirmed in Banjul in Since that time, in a number of practical instances, 1990. the court of which I am a member has had the occasion to consider international human rights norms, as stated in international conventions.
 Illustrations of the use made of them have been given.
-There are reasons for caution, in every country, and particularly Federal states, in and the use made of international principles stated in treaties negotiated by the Executive Government and not translated into domestic law by the legislature.
+There are reasons for caution, in every country, and particularly federal states, in the use made of international principles stated in treaties negotiated by the Executive Government and not translated Into domestic law by the legislature.
 But judges also make law.
-In doing so they frequently have choices.
-Those choices arise in the construction of statutes and in the development, clarification and restatement of the common law.
+In doing so they frequently have choices. choices arise in the construction of statutes and in the development, clarification and restatement of the common law.
 In performing such functions, judges of today do well to look to international instruments.
-Particularly is this so where the international instrument has been accepted and has itself become part of the customary law of nations.
+Particularly is this where the international instrument has been accepted by their country or has itself become part of the customary law of nations.

-Today's judges are amongst the intellectual leaders of Those communities find themselves in a their communities. world of growing interdependence and intercommunication.
-Law traditionally been parochial until now, а jurisdiction-bound profession.
-But judges of accompanied by modern lawyers, must begin the journey that will take them into an international community in which internationally stated norms are given active, practical work For the sake of humanity and the respect of human to do. rights in all countries, the Bangalore Principles and the Harare Declaration show the way ahead.
-The opportunity exists for all judges and lawyers in every country of the law to pick up the challenge presented by Bangalore Principles and the Harare Declaration.
-In their daily lives they can find a framework of principle in the international human rights and other norms from which to derive guidance for the performance of their important I hope that in Banjul we will reaffirm our dedication to these goals.
+Today's judges are amongst the intellectual leaders of their communities.
+Those communities find themselves in a world of growing interdependence and intercommunication on the brink of new world order.
+Law has, until now, traditionally been a parochial jurisdiction-bound profession.
+But judges of today, accompanied by modern lawyers, must begin the journey that will take them into an international community in which internationally stated norms are given active, practical work to do.
+For the sake of humanity and the respect of human rights in all countries, the Bangalore Principles and the Harare Declaration and the Banjul Affirmation show the way ahead.
+The opportunity exists for all judges and lawyers in every country of the common law to pick up the challenge presented by the Bangalore Principles.
+In their daily lives they can find a framework of useful reference in the international human rights and other norms from which to derive quidance for the performance of their important duties.
+If we rise to this challenge we, the judges, will make our own proper contribution to the building of the new world order.